Lightning-AI/pytorch-lightning/docs/source/common/loggers.rst

     All loggers log by default to `os.getcwd()`.
 To change the path without creating a logger set `Trainer(default_root_dir='/your/path/to/save/checkpoints')`

-Read more about :ref:`logging` options.
+Read more about :ref:`extensions/logging` options.

 To log arbitrary artifacts like images or audio samples use the `trainer.log_dir` property to resolve the path.